bdnorris/DES-340/lectures/lecture14-backgrounds.md

 ## Gradients

-Gradients are pretty well supported in browsers now, and are relatively easy to achieve.
+Gradients are pretty well supported in browsers now and are relatively easy to achieve.
 Instead of providing the `background-image` property with a `url()` value, we provide it the `linear-gradient()` value.

-Linear gradient can accept two color values, with an optional angle value.
-You can provide it any color values you could normally use in CSS.
+`linear-gradient` can accept two color values, with an optional angle value.
+You can provide it with any color values you would normally use in CSS.

 ```css
 header {